 Complete sex-linked pairing reference

 All four core pairings with male and female offspring separated.
-The same table applies to Cinnamon and Pallid — substitute the mutation name.
+The same table applies to Cinnamon and Pale, substitute the mutation name.
 Use the calculator for exact percentages when combining sex-linked mutations with autosomal recessive traits.

 | Pairing | ♂ Males | ♀ Females |